Table of Contents

 For each customer and product combination, the system evaluates a candidate grid:

 The important engineering detail is that this is vectorised.
-We repeat the customer’s features 41 times, append the candidate-specific discount value, and make one batch inference call.
 There is no iterative search and no per-price loop through the model.
+The entire local price curve is evaluated in one batch inference call.

-That makes the pricing path fast enough for real-time recommendation, while still letting the decision layer inspect the full local price curve.
+That makes the pricing path fast enough for real-time recommendation while still letting the decision layer inspect the full local trade-off between acceptance probability and price.

-If the system priced one product at a time, the grid search would be enough.
+If the system priced one product at a time, the candidate grid would be enough.
 But regrade journeys usually show a menu of products at once.

 A faster product must never be cheaper than a slower product.

 The model does not know this rule.
 It optimises each customer-product pair independently.
-That means the raw optimal prices might look like this:
+That means the raw optimal prices can look like this:

-The tier 2 price is lower than tier 1.
+The level 2 price is lower than level 1.
 That might be explainable from the model’s local expected-value surface, but it is incoherent as a customer-facing product ladder.

 There is also a second hard rule: